 In most cases, accountability for cleaning duties slips further and further down the priority list until it’s completely ignored — and that’s likely what has happened in your store, too.

-Instead of actually cleaning the dining room and bathrooms, your employees are simply marking that it’s done, and calling it a day.
+Instead of actually wiping down the surfaces every hour and bathrooms, your employees are simply marking that it’s done, and calling it a day.